DishinGoyani/Deep-Learning/Generate TV Script/README.md

 We'll use [TensorDataset](http://pytorch.org/docs/master/data.html#torch.utils.data.TensorDataset) to provide a known format to our dataset; in combination with [DataLoader](http://pytorch.org/docs/master/data.html#torch.utils.data.DataLoader), it will handle batching, shuffling, and other dataset iteration functions.

 ## Neural Network
 Implement an RNN using PyTorch's [Module class](http://pytorch.org/docs/master/nn.html#torch.nn.Module).
-With an [long short-term memory (LSTM)](https://pytorch.org/docs/stable/nn.html?highlight=lstm#torch.nn.LSTM) RNN structure.
+With an [long short-term memory (LSTM)](https://pytorch.org/docs/stable/nn.html?highlight=lstm#torch.nn.LSTM) RNN architecture.

 ## Model hyperparameters
 - I had tried sequence length 10,12 with a dropout layer in FC.
 Later remove dropout and changed sequence length to 16 as a model was stop trained at 3.9 error after some epoch.